albert-hzbn/convert_SQS/README.md

 ## SQS to POSCAR

-This program converts Special Quasirandom Structures(SQS) generated from Alloy Theoretic Automated Toolkit(ATAT) to POSCAR.
+This program converts Special Quasirandom Structures(SQS) generated from Alloy Theoretic Automated Toolkit(ATAT) to quantum espresso or VASP file format.

 ### Prerequisites